bankkhu/barn/README.md

 This is the combination we've been running in production for about a year.
-The main problem was around `append`ing to HDFS files, which is very sensitive to cluster availablity -- even restarting data nodes could confuse the DFSClient.
+The main problem was around `append`ing to HDFS files, which is very sensitive to cluster availability -- even restarting data nodes could confuse the DFSClient.
 We also had to write a lot of custom code (disk buffering, sequence files, syslog parsing to get the desired bucketing), which would need to be rewritten for `flume-ng`.